pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 .. image:: /_static/virtualization/screen_shot_2017-07-25_at_17.50.11.png

-After that installation completes and pfSense boots up for the first time.
+After that installation completes and pfSense software boots up for the first time.

 .. image:: /_static/virtualization/screen_shot_2017-07-25_at_17.57.04.png

 Installing Open-VM-Tools
 ------------------------

-Once pfSense installation is complete, upon first boot install the Open-VM-Tools.
+Once the pfSense installation is complete, upon first boot install the Open-VM-Tools.
 Reboot is not necessary afterwards, however make sure the Open-VM-Tools service is running under Status > Services.